jose-villar/scripts/README.md

-# scripts
+# Scripts

-Collection of useful scripts
+Collection of utility scripts for GNU/Linux